Botfuel/botfuel-dialog/references/prompt_dialog.md

 ### dialogWillDisplay()

 The `dialogWillDisplay` hook is triggered before displaying dialog messages.
-It allows you to perform API calls and actions in the brain, returned data will be passed to the view.
+It allows you to perform API calls and actions in the brain, after which the returned data are passed to the view.

 ```javascript
 /**